 Real Estate Investment Trusts (REITs) Explained for New Investors

-The Mechanics of Passive Property Ownership
+Passive Property Ownership

 A REIT is essentially a corporation that owns, operates, or finances income-producing real estate.
 To qualify as a REIT under IRS standards (and similar global regulations), a company must distribute at least 90% of its taxable income to shareholders in the form of dividends.
 This structure eliminates double taxation at the corporate level, allowing the "pass-through" of rental income directly to your brokerage account.